 JTIP's editorial members are second- and third-year law students who work under the guidance of faculty advisors.
 JTIP is conveniently available in print; on Westlaw, LexisNexis, and Hein Online; and we are currently working on making JTIP available through other online resources.
-The journal publishes in print annually in the fall and online in the spring.
+The journal publishes in print annually in the fall.
 Our online publications are comprised solely of student-authored pieces that focus on current developments affecting the law of technology and intellectual property.

 We trace our history back to 1996, when, under the direction of Professor Glynn S. Lunney, eight concerned students published a four-page bulletin titled “newsTIPS: The Bulletin of the Technology and Intellectual Property Society at Tulane University School of Law.”
 The bulletin was an effort to highlight the legal challenges created by new technologies in the computer, biotechnology, and genetic engineering industries.
 As Prof. Lunney noted in that bulletin, intellectual property "is one of the fastest growing sectors of the legal market."